 When you complete this course you will be ready for a career in agricultural machinery distribution, agricultural field work and agricultural farm work.

-You will have the skills and knowledge to work on agricultural machinery and equipment and covers mechanical, electrical and hydraulic operations and braking systems.
+You will have the skills and knowledge to work on agricultural machinery and equipment.
+It covers mechanical, electrical, hydraulic operations and braking systems.

 The units in Apprenticeship are customised according to the individual Training Agreement that is negotiated with the employer and may vary (within the Qualification rules) in each case.